zhaowenlan1779/lib2geom/src/cython/report.md

 I would also discuss design of API bit more, since mapping the C++ sometimes turned out to be cumbersome from python's perspective.
-Often, I would spend lots of time thinking through some detail (Iterator for Path, boost::optional, most of the templated classes), only doing ad-hoc solution at the end in order to I to keep progressing.
+Often, I would spend lots of time thinking through some detail (Iterator for Path, std::optional, most of the templated classes), only doing ad-hoc solution at the end in order to I to keep progressing.